radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 ## Overview

 This document provides a threat model for the Radius Dashboard component.
-It identifies potential security threats to this part of Radius and suggests possible mitigations.
+It identifies potential security threats to this part of Radius and suggests possible mitigation.
 The document includes an analysis of the system, its assets, identified threats, and recommended security measures to protect the system.

 The Radius Dashboard component provides the frontend experience for Radius.
 It provides visual and textual representation of user's applications, environments and recipes.